d4rklynk/samsepi0l.dev/content/blog/cybersec/windows-setup/group-policies/index.md

 Obviously do not set this if you need Windows Media DRM, but I have never seen this being used so I don't see a reason for it to be allowed.

-- Prevent Windows Media DRM Internet Access -> Enabled# Windows Calendar
+- Prevent Windows Media DRM Internet Access -> Enabled
+### Windows Messenger

 `Computer Configuration\Administrative Templates\Windows Components\Windows Messenger`

 **Old and very likely to be obsolete.**

 - Do not allow Windows Messenger to be run -> Enabled

 ### Windows Update

 `Computer Configuration\Administrative Templates\Windows Components\Windows Update`

 - Manage updates offered from Windows Update -> Enable optional updates -> Enabled -> Automatically receive optional updates
 - Manage updates offered from Windows Update -> Select when Quality Updates are received -> Enabled -> Defer for 0 days

 # User Configuration

 ### Cloud Content